Vinai/phpstorm-magento-mapper/README.md

 PHPStorm Magento Mapper
 ========================
 This extension is for Magento Developers using PHPStorm.
-It generates a class map for autocompletion
+It generates a class map for autocompletion.

 Facts
 -----